datahaven-net/epp-python-client/README.md

 There is an RPC server and client library included in that repository:

-1. when RPC-server starts it first connects to the EPP back-end system via Python client library and holds the connection open after "greeting" and "login" command are processed
+1. when RPC-server starts it first connects to the EPP back-end system via Python client library and holds the connection open after `greeting` and `login` EPP commands are processed
 2. then it connects to the RabbitMQ server to be able to receive and process RPC calls from external applications
 3. it also automatically reconnects to the EPP system when connection is closed on server side